yzf12346/minecraft-chocapic13-shaders/README.md

-# minecraft-souls-resources
+# minecraft-souls-shaders
-A Minecraft resource pack.
+A Minecraft shaders pack.